shreyashree00015/lab2-branching-and-merging/recipe.md

 4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavour.
 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.

+## Additional Directions by 3dr:
+7. Put the cake in the cooling layer of the fridge for a night to get a chill and refresh taste.
+8. Enjoy the cake!